-Prior to issuing a Certificate, every Base Domain Name in the request is compared to an externally compiled database of the top 1,000 most popular Domain Names.
-If any Base Domain Name is present in the list, and it is not owned/controlled by the Applicant, the request is rejected.
+Prior to issuing a Certificate, every Base Domain Name in the request is compared to an externally compiled database of the top 1,000 most popular Domain

+Names.
+If a Base Domain Name is present in the list, the request is considered high risk and it is rejected by default.
+An Applicant may be authorized for a domain on this list following manual review, in addition to all other validation checks